bitcoinvsalts/react-native-firebase-starter/README.md

  - [Yarn](https://yarnpkg.com/) installed on your system or simply use npm if you prefer.
  - [React Native](https://facebook.github.io/react-native/) installed on your system.
- - Have the [Android SDK](https://developer.android.com/studio/index.html) and paths set properly.
- - An android emulator or real device to run the app.
+ - [Android SDK](https://developer.android.com/studio/index.html) installed to run the app on an android device.
- - Xcode installed to test the app on an iOS devices or simulator.
+ - [Xcode](https://developer.apple.com/xcode/) installed to test the app on an iOS devices or simulator.

 ### Build your own copy
 First clone the repository using: